sparling1028/package-developer/README.md

 - src_package_root

 While I hope to automate that as well at some point, I haven't yet.
-These are the locations where "package-developer" will be manipulating files, so put this somwehere where you don't already have a bunch of important things.
+These are the locations where "package-developer" will be manipulating files, so put this somewhere you don't already have a bunch of important things.
 Put is somewhere new.

 This is still considered an unstable version.